solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 - Most indexes will be compact and use 2 bytes + index address
 - Cost of each additional index account is ~2 bytes

+#### Cost changes

+Accessing an index account in a transaction should incur an extra cost due to the extra work validators need to do to load and cache index accounts.

 #### RPC changes

 The RPC API should support returning both compressed transactions for